 Experience in crisis assessment and management

-Strong therapy skills with multiple modalities including trauma therapy
+Strong therapy skills with multiple modalities

-Ability to work well in a multidisciplinary environment
+Ability to work well in a multidisciplinary environment and with a multidisciplinary team

-Interest in working with children and adolescents in crisis
+Interest in working with well-being initiatives

 The University of North Carolina at Chapel Hill is an equal opportunity and affirmative action employer.
 All qualified applicants will receive consideration for employment without regard to age, color, disability, gender, gender expression, gender identity, genetic information, national origin, race, religion, sex, sexual orientation, or status as a protected veteran.